alphagov/pay-tech-docs/source/documentation/02-about-govuk-pay.md

 - Home Office
 - Department for Business, Energy & Industrial Strategy
 - Office of the Public Guardian
-- HM Courts and Tribunals Service.
+- HM Courts and Tribunals Service

 To find out more about GOV.UK Pay, read our [blogs and newsletters](https://govukpay-docs.cloudapps.digital/#support-contact-and-more-information).